JesherA/Food-recognition-2021-AML/README.md

 # Food-recognition-2021-AML

-The main purse of the project was to create a complete image classification pipeline and test different image classification algorithms, ranging from small self-trained networks to larger pre-trains ones like Efficient-Net.
+The main purpose of the project was to create a complete image classification pipe-line and test different image classification algorithms, ranging from small self-trained networks to larger pre-trained ones like Efficient-Net.

 ## The data: